-Did you know that the average person spends roughly six years of their life dreaming?
-That’s a significant amount of time dedicated to an enigmatic realm that often feels both fascinating and perplexing.
+Did you know that on average, a person spends about six years of their life dreaming?
+It’s a substantial amount of time devoted to a mysterious realm that can be both captivating and puzzling.

 Dreams have long been a subject of intrigue, and vivid disturbing dreams, in particular, can leave us feeling unsettled and curious about their meaning.
 In this article, we will delve into the realm of dreams and explore what these vivid disturbing dreams might be trying to tell us.